 We’re happy to answer all your questions.
-Here are a few of the ones we hear most often.
+Here are a few of our most frequently asked questions.

 Who can qualify for a Habitat house?

-- In general, any family who meets the 3 basic Habitat criteria can qualify for a house.
-Often these are families who are unable to meet the income and credit history requirements of banks.
+- In general, any person or family who meets the 3 basic Habitat criteria can qualify for a house.
+Often these are people who are unable to meet the income and credit history requirements of banks.

 What 3 criteria must a family meet to partner with Macomb Habitat?